 These systems can offer new employees a resource to turn to whenever they have questions.
 Whether they have queries regarding how to sign up for health insurance or where the conference room is, they just have to turn to the intelligent automated system to get an immediate answer instead of calling or emailing HR.
 It provides a central point to access the kind of information every new starter will require, reducing confusion and leaving workers less likely to feel overwhelmed.

 AI developer Talla has explained the benefits of incorporating AI in the onboarding stage of the talent acquisition process.
 According to the firm, “an organization needs to provide tools that support new hires throughout the onboarding process”.
 This lets hiring managers free up time for “connecting with a new hire in more meaningful ways”.

 The main benefit of AI in recruitment is that it will save your organization’s HR department time.
 These hours can then be spent working to solve more complicated issues that require a human’s creativity and, often, emotions - traits AI just can’t copy just yet.

-If you would like to learn more about talent acquisition, you can download our guide on how to build a winning TA strategy.
+If you would like to learn more about one of the topics discussed in this article--talent acquisition-- download our guide on how to build a winning talent acquisition strategy.